PaulleDemon/Django-SAAS-Boilerplate/readme.md

 **Free and opensource landing pages:** [Free landing pages](https://github.com/PaulleDemon/awesome-landing-pages)

 ### Django developer
-I fund open-source by providing custom works, so if you are looking for django developer to supercharge your development? contact [here](https://tally.so/r/woO0Kx)
+I fund open-source by providing custom works, so if you are looking for django developer to supercharge your development contact [here](https://tally.so/r/woO0Kx)

 ### Table of contents